SuhaAnalystDev/Tamreez-Capital-Technical-Task/Technical-Task/README.md

 ## Key Insights & Technical Analysis

-My analysis reveals a pivotal bullish shift starting in 2021, with the stock reaching significant peaks near **97.50 SR**.
-Despite a period of high volatility and price correction in 2022, the data from 2024 and 2025 indicate a strong phase of stabilization and recovery.
+My analysis reveals a pivotal bullish shift starting in 2021, with the stock reaching an all-time high of **110.00 SR** in 2025.
+Despite a period of high volatility and price correction in 2022 **(-16%)**, the data from 2024 and 2025 indicate a strong phase of stabilization and recovery, closing the period at **97.50 SR**.

 * **Strategic Recommendation:** Based on the positive momentum observed in the "Last 12 Months" trend, the stock shows resilience.
 Stakeholders should watch the high-volume support levels from past fluctuations as indicators for long-term investment positioning.